Last verified: today

 HMB (Beta-Hydroxy Beta-Methylbutyrate)

-1.5–3 g daily based on study doses
+3 g daily (based on available study data)

 What the Science Says